Complementary aspects of non-equilibrium thermodynamics: Simulation details

-The initial distribution $p_0$ is set to the uniform distribution, and at time $\tau_0$, we activated $E_{\subj}(z)$ which is a bistable potential that has been used in \cite{local} (we have shifted it to make $\left<E_{\subj}\right>_{p_0}<0$).
-We solved numerically the overdamped Langevin equation:
+The initial distribution $p_0(\chi)$ for a hypothetical one-dimensional reaction coordinate $\chi (0\le\chi\le L)$ with $L=10$ is set to the uniform distribution, and at time $\tau_0$, we activated $G(\chi)$ which is a bistable potential represented in Fig. 3A(6).
+We solved numerically $300,000$ times the over-damped Langevin equation: